 There’s many a temptation enroute Abel’s Cabin, so best to leave yourself time to enjoy the fruits of the island.
+Because of the current health difficulties some of the information below may not be current, so best to check.

 Just a few years back Get Shucked was a caravan parked amongst all the oyster farm paraphernalia.
 At times you had to honk your car horn to get somebody to serve.
 Oysters were shucked to order.